wevm/viem/site/docs/clients/transports/fallback.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: Fallback Transport
+  - - meta
+    - name: description
+      content: A function to create a Fallback Transport for a Client.
+  - - meta
+    - property: og:description
+      content: A function to create a Fallback Transport for a Client.

+---

 # Fallback Transport

 The `fallback` Transport consumes **multiple** Transports.
 If a Transport request fails, it will fall back to the next one in the list.